clicon/clixon-controller-docs/yang.rst

 notifications for network management protocols.
 A more detailed description is found in `RFC 7950 <https://www.rfc-editor.org/rfc/rfc7950.html>`_.

-The controller relys on the following YANG specifications:
+The controller relies on the following YANG specifications:

 * Standard YANGs as , including ietf-inet-types.yang and many others.
 * Clixon YANGs, defining the underlying clixon system, this includes basic configuration, RPCs, etc